Iraqi Journal for Electrical and Electronic Engineering

 Peer-review powered by Elsevier’s Editorial Manager®

-Copyright © 2025 College of Engineering, University of Basrah.
+Copyright © 2026 College of Engineering, University of Basrah, its licensors, and contributors.
 All rights reserved, including those for text and data mining, AI training, and similar technologies.
+For all open access content, the relevant licensing terms apply.